Cash Back With Added Perks

 Foreign Purchase Transaction None

 Returned Payment N/A

 How It Stacks Up

-How does the Capital One® Spark® Cash for Business card fare when you compare it to competitor cards?
-The 2% cash back rate is competitive with what you would get from well-reviewed cards like the Citi® Double Cash Card.
-However, the Citi® Double Cash Card doesn’t charge an annual fee, whereas the Capital One® Spark® Cash for Business card charges a $59 annual fee after the first year.
+How does the Capital One Spark Cash for Business card fare when you compare it to competitor cards?
+The 2% cash back rate is competitive with what you would get from well-reviewed cards like the Citi Double Cash Card.
+However, the Citi Double Cash Card doesn’t charge an annual fee, whereas the Capital One Spark Cash for Business card charges a $95 annual fee after the first year.
 In general, though, 2% is considered a good rate for a cash-back card.

-If you have excellent credit and want a user-friendly cash-back card for yourself and your employees, the Capital One® Spark® Cash for Business card is worth a look.
-The $500 bonus if you spend $4,500 in the first three months is a nice perk that will help defray the $95 annual fee you’ll owe after your first year as a cardholder.
+If you have excellent credit and want a user-friendly cash-back card for yourself and your employees, the Capital One Spark Cash for Business card is worth a look.
+The ability to earn $500 as an early spend bonus is a nice perk that will help defray the $95 annual fee you’ll owe after your first year.

 - Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.